StratifyLabs/StratifyBlog/content/stratifylabs/2021-05-09-Stratify-Toolbox-Campaign-Preview.md

 title: Stratify Toolbox Campaign Preview
 ---

+> Version 3

+I removed the features highlighting instrumentation.
+I added a focus on the ability to do secure production programming.

 > Version 2

 This is a preview of the upcoming [Stratify Toolbox Crowd Supply Campaign](https://www.crowdsupply.com/stratify/toolbox).